mirekslouf/mpint/docs/run_in_spyder/pe.md

 MPint :: library template
 -------------------------

-* The code/script below can be used as a template defining MPint libraries.
+* The code/script below can be employed as a template for definition of new MPint libraries.
-* The library is required in
+* The editing of the library is quite simple: use common sense and the explanatory comments inside.
-  [master script](./01mpint.html) which runs the whole MPint calculation.
+* The reference to a correct library is required in [master script](./01mpint.html) which runs the whole MPint calculation.

 ```python